 By Revd Helen Gheorghiu Gould

 A 'FANTASTIC' first national Interim Ministry conference at High Leigh, Hoddeston, was attended by 50 delegates representing 19 dioceses.
+For further information on the IM Conference see here.

 The Diocese of Chelmsford sponsored the gathering for Interim Ministers and senior staff involved in this area in the Church of England, to share current experience and explore the way forward in Interim Ministry (IM), considering the theological background, current challenges and the need for training and resources for the future.